geekOramon/configuration-service/Readme.md

-Mini-Prototype with SpringCloud

-In this prototype we can access to an account of github which will have all configurations.
+ConfigServer

+* Use SpringCloud technology
+* ConfigServer is connected with a Github account which has all repositories with the configurations.
-And our server will give credentials to the clients to access to the parts allowed by the user provided.
+* Implemented a system to manage users and permisions to access to the repositories

+In this project we have a template to be used as a sample.

+To add a new microservice configuration:

+1. Add a folder with the name of the microservice down of the folder resources/configs
+2. Each folder should have two files:
+    * users.yml -> Indicate the credentials and their roles
-In the application.yml we have the configuration which our server can access to the github.
+    * environments.yml -> Indicate the URI and roles which can access to the URI.

-In URIConfigurations we will have the users with your permissions and the url's which they can access

-Client in python:
+Mini-Client in python:

 In the same folder of the project